User: Drinking water- and waste water supply (DEYA), Chrissoupolis in Greece

 Water supply in a Greek village

-Chrissoupoli is lokated in the northeast of Greece.
+Chrissoupoli is located in the northeast of Greece.
 The area is supplied with especially hard water, often more than 30°dH.
 The village has its own well were they take the water from.

 Due to the high amount of limescale in the water, it settled in the pipe and their diameter decreased.
-Therefore not all houses in the village could be reached by the water as the pumping capacity wasn’t sufficient anymore.
+Not all houses in the village could get sufficient water.
+The pumping capacity wasn’t enough, at certain house only very low pressure reached.

-Financially this was a disaster as cleaning the pipes wasn’t possible.
+For th evillage it was financially a disaster as cleaning the pipes wasn’t possible.
 Blocked pipes needed to be exchanged.
 One alternative for the village was to exchange the whole pipe system or to locate critical parts and exchange them.

 After a visual inspection of the current situation in the pipe system we decided to start with a trial phase.
 We installed one Merus Ring at one selected pipe.
 It fed big parts of the city with water and the incrustations were heavy.